-This 8 Day High Speed Rail Circle Tour: Frankfurt-Cologne-Dusseldorf-Berlin-Weimar-Erfurt-Frankfurt.
-Includes a 2-Day Berlin Welcome Card and a one hour Rhine Panorama Cruise in Cologne!
+German Classics Rail Circle Tour.
+This 8-Day High-Speed Rail Circle Tour: Frankfurt-Cologne-Dusseldorf-Berlin-Weimar-Erfurt-Frankfurt.
+Includes a 2-Day Berlin Welcome Card and a one-hour Rhine Panorama Cruise in Cologne!

 Visit some of Germany’s most famous cities by traveling on board of the High-Speed ICE trains.
 Find out for yourself how history and presence have put their stamps on these metropolises, giving each one of them its very special flair.
 Frankfurt, city of banks, discreetly displaying its interesting history, Cologne, full of Roman and medieval sights, Berlin, history hiding everywhere in a very vibrant city, Weimar and Erfurt, both very beautiful historic cities, no longer only known by insiders.

 The tour includes second class rail tickets.
 We can upgrade the tour to first class rail for an extra of US $ 179 per person.
 This includes seat reservations for the long-distance rails (see the tableau this is already included in the price of your tour).
 Here you also find everything else that is included, transfers, rail tickets, tours, and admissions.

 |two sharing a double room||one in a single room||three sharing a triple room|

 Would you like to submit your personal information so we can check availability for your specific travel dates for this beautiful tour?
 On our BOOKING INQUIRY page, you find a form which you may use to forward your personal information:

 View 8 Day Magic Cities and German Classics Rail Circle Tour (8R04) in a larger map